 More paper = Losing more trees

 So, try to cut down on paper and try to go digital as much as possible.

-For instance, you can use apps on phone to create a monthly grocery list instead of writing it down on paper.
-Or prefer making work notes on a notepad file, word file or on Google keep instead of paper.
+For instance, you can use apps on your phone to create a monthly grocery list instead of writing it down on paper.
+Or prefer making work notes on a notepad file, word file, or on Google keep instead of paper.

-There are many ways to save paper, so try to cut the cost on paper and use digital apps for the purpose.
+There are many ways to save paper, so try to cut the cost of paper and use digital apps for the purpose.

 Buy Used Goods